 - the handler runs behind their dog and gives them verbal commands such as to go, stop, slow down, left and right

-- the handler wears a waist harness specifically designed to sit low around their hips, which allows them to keep balance and control when the dog pulls.
+- the handler wears a waist harness specifically designed to sit low around their hips and center of gravity, which allows them to keep balance and control when the dog pulls.

 This type of dog running harness and leash setup could be a great option if your dog loves to pull and do a job, as it helps them to focus on the act of running and less so much on the environment around them.
 I’m still learning but am finding it helpful to focus on pulling and listening to commands from my parents, plus it’s a hardcore workout because I get to pull them as well as run myself.

 If your dog is anything like me then after all that exercise running with you, they may be so excited that it can take time to calm down after exercise.
-If that sounds like them, then my tips for how to calm your dog down after exercise may help them, too.
+If that sounds like them, then my tips for how to calm your dog down after exercise may help them, too, and you may be interested to read about CBD for dogs and how that can help with athletic recovery.

 I hope you found this guide to finding a dog leash and harness for running has helped you find a suitable leash and harness setup for your dog.
 I’ve personally used most of the gear included in this list so if you have any questions then let me know in the comments below and I’ll do my best to help!
 You can also follow my adventures with my trail running family Trail & Kale on our @trailandkale Instagram account.